eunomia-bpf/bpf-developer-tutorial/src/22-android/README_en.md

 The development of eBPF tools in the Android system requires the addition of official new features.
 Currently, it seems that using eBPF tools directly through an Android app requires a lot of effort.
 At the same time, since eBPF tools require root privileges, ordinary Android users will encounter more difficulties in using them.

-If you want to learn more about eBPF knowledge and practice, you can visit our tutorial code repository <https://github.com/eunomia-bpf/bpf-developer-tutorial> to get more examples and complete tutorials.
+If you want to learn more about eBPF knowledge and practice, you can visit our tutorial code repository <https://github.com/eunomia-bpf/bpf-developer-tutorial> or website <https://eunomia.dev/tutorials/> to get more examples and complete tutorials.

 ## Reference